alexhigher/Stacky/README.md

 4. Review personalized hardware and software recommendations.
 5. Use the amortization calculator to see cost savings over time.
 6. Download your configuration or request a quote for professional setup.

-## Contributing

-We welcome contributions to improve Stacky!
-To contribute:

-1. **Fork the Repository**: Create your own fork of the codebase.
-2. **Make Changes**: Implement your features or bug fixes.
-3. **Test Locally**: Ensure your changes work by testing in your browser.
-4. **Submit a Pull Request**: Describe your changes in detail for review.

-Please follow our [Code of Conduct](link-to-conduct) and ensure your contributions align with the project's goals.